 History & Background

-This Lake was formed when a textile mill dammed the Conestee river, there are historical plackards at all the parking areas.
+This lake was formed when a textile mill dammed the Reedy River; there are historical placards at all the parking areas.

 Shared By: Erik Olsen